MSFS, CLU®, ChFC®, CAP®

-As the Sallie B. and William B. Wallace Chair in Philanthropy at The American College, Phil Cubeta, CLU®, ChFC®, MSFS, CAP® is responsible for the Chartered Advisor in Philanthropy® (CAP®) curriculum.
+Philip Cubeta, MSFS, CLU®, ChFC®, CAP®, is the Sallie B. and William B. Wallace Chair in Philanthropy at The American College of Financial Services where he directs and teaches the Chartered Advisor in Philanthropy® (CAP®) curriculum.

-Prior to joining The American College, Phil worked for New York Life Insurance Company in a variety of roles in training, instructional design, financial planning, and advanced underwriting.
-From 1991 to 1993, he headed up New York Life's Charitable Giving Network of Agents.
-From 1995 to 2008, he served as Chief of Staff for The Nautilus Group, a service of New York Life Insurance Company providing estate, business, and philanthropic strategies to affluent clients through 200 of the company's top agents.
+Prior to joining The College, Professor Cubeta served as Chief of Staff for The Nautilus Group, a service of New York Life Insurance Company providing estate, business, and philanthropic strategies to affluent clients through 200 of the company's top agents.

 Professor Cubeta received a BA in English Literature from Williams College, an MA in Philosophy and Psychology from Oxford University, and an MA MPhil in English Language and Literature from Yale University.
 He also holds the Master of Science in Financial Services (MSFS) degree from The American College of Financial Services.